Brad Paisley pens country song featuring Ukraine’s Zelenskyy

 While it doesn’t mention Ukraine specifically, the song ends with Paisley and Zelenskyy in conversation, recorded during a video call.
 Zelenskyy talks about Ukrainians’ desire for freedom, adding “There is no distance between our two countries in such values.”

-“There’s just no differences,” Paisley said.
+“There’s just no differences,” Paisley told The Associated Press.
 “You can put us in different places with different flags and different languages, but we have so many similarities.”

 “I think he understands that art is how you reach the most people, especially in the heart,” Paisley said of Zelenskyy, who was an actor and comedian before becoming president.